IHE/ITI.MHDS/index.md

 **TODO**
 - some TODO tags in the text
-- UML is websequence format, should be plantuml (e.g. -->+ )
-- metadata handbook will be html
 - internal section linking
 - align to new MHD that does not use DocumentManifest